articles & information

 Why do we place our puppies under contract?

-Well, this is a subject we have had a lot of experience in for over 2.5 decades and is a subject that I'm really passionate about.
-Ethical breeders who want to protect their puppies welfare and their future sell them under contracts.
+Well, this is a subject we have had a lot of experience in for over 2.5 decades and is a subject that I'm quite passionate about.
+Ethical breeders who want to protect their puppy's welfare and their future, sell them under contracts.
 It also provides health guarantees for the buyer and much more.

 Our agreements were created in consultation with a respected legal team, and while we’ve only ever needed to enforce them in a few cases, they’ve been successful when tested.
 This has given peace of mind to the many wonderful puppy families who value knowing their pup comes from a breeder who takes their responsibility seriously.
 We stand behind our word with honour.